EECE3093C/team-project-golden-girls/README.md

 # Obscene Odds

-Obscene odds is a sports betting information application. **There will be dark mode**.
+Obscene odds is a centralized dashboard that provides betting odds along with team/player statistics to help with users making more informed bets on third-party betting applications. **There will be dark mode**.
 Maybe this whole thing will be dark mode!

 ## Vision